Antix-Development/atlasapp/README.md

 AtlasApp exists because I require a texture packing application for a project I am currently working on.
 It is also a test of [Electro](https://github.com/Antix-Development/electro), my Electron template.

-If you find AtlasApp useful maybe you will start my repository and maybe you would also consider [buying me a coffee](https://www.buymeacoffee.com/antixdevelu) :)
+If you find AtlasApp useful maybe you will star my repository and maybe you would also consider [buying me a coffee](https://www.buymeacoffee.com/antixdevelu) :)

 ---